Clearfacts/cf_developer_docs/source/includes/23_authentication_scopes.html.md

 When using OpenID Connect, tokens are issued to the client application any time the client application requests a token *and* the users approves.
 This process is typically hidden from the user and this it's not possible to change the scopes for any existing token.

-If a user wants to revoke rights from a client application he will need to remove the client application from within ClearFacts.
+If a user wants to revoke rights from a client application he will need to remove the client application from within Clearfacts.
 At that point all tokens for this client application will be revoked at once.